forward/capify-ec2/readme.md

 ###### Via YML Configuration

-By default, Capify-EC2 will attempt to use the credentials found in your 'ec2.yml' configuration as detailed above.
+By default, Capify-EC2 will attempt to use the credentials found in your `ec2.yml` configuration as detailed above.

 ###### Via Fog Configuration

-If you wish, you can have Capify-EC2 use the AWS credentials found in your Fog configuration, instead of instead of specifying ':aws_access_key_id' and ':aws_secret_access_key' in the YML configuration file.
+If you wish, you can have Capify-EC2 use the AWS credentials found in your Fog configuration, instead of instead of specifying `:aws_access_key_id` and `:aws_secret_access_key` in the YML configuration file.
 Refer to the Fog documentation for details on specifying AWS credentials.

 ###### Via Environment Variables

-If you wish, you can define AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as environment variables, instead of specifying ':aws_access_key_id' and ':aws_secret_access_key' in the YML configuration file.
+If you wish, you can define AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as environment variables, instead of specifying `:aws_access_key_id` and `:aws_secret_access_key` in the YML configuration file.

 ###### Via AWS IAM Roles

 If you have IAM roles set up on your box to allow querying EC2 information you tell Fog to use IAM roles and you will not need to provide any credentials at runtime.
-For more information on IAM roles read Amazon's documentation at http://aws.amazon.com/iam/
+For more information on IAM roles read Amazon's [IAM documentation](http://aws.amazon.com/iam/).

 ###### Ordering

-Capify-EC2 will attempt to load your AWS credentials first from the 'ec2.yml' configuration file, then from your Fog configuration file, and finally from environment variables.
+Capify-EC2 will attempt to load your AWS credentials first from the `ec2.yml` configuration file, then from your Fog configuration file, and finally from environment variables.
 It will display an error if no credentials are found by any of these methods.